 Upon gaining the beach I was informed that the thick limb that we had hung our food from had broken during the night, dropping onto a mostly submerged rock.
 Our drybags containing food had spent much of the night underwater.
 My thoughts raced to the OR ultra-light drybags that my oatmeal was in and my heart sank.
 I had never expected to test the waterproofness of the bag.
 It was to keep my breakfast from getting “damp” inside a drybag that was inside a dry hatch.
 Not a night spent underwater.
 Bummer for me.

-By the time we were loaded and left the inlet there was a bit of light filtering through the fog.
-We paddled southeast down the coast of Pitt as the sky lightened.
+By the time we were loaded and left the inlet there was a bit of light filtering through the fog creating a world of dark monotones.
+We paddled southeast down the coast of Pitt as the sky lightened and introduced some dark greys.
 After about two hours of paddling in fog we were nearing the crossing point but we were a little ahead of schedule.
 We pulled in to a narrow gash in the rocky cliffs and found a tiny shallow beach that was crazy with life.
 There were starfish of all descriptions, anemones of all colors and all manner of creeping “sea bugs”.
 As we ate our morning 400 calorie “snack” we watched as a starfish slithered across the seaweed at a speed we didn’t know they were capable of attaining and watched another work his way though a maze using one of his many arms as the “leader” while the rest followed behind.
 This was some great Jacque Cousteau stuff.

 Reluctantly we left this cleft full of life and upon exiting were greeted by a humpback headed our way.
 A good omen.
 We were right on time for our planned transit of Otter so we started across.
-The fog was lifting but the sky was still thick and silver-grey.
-The air was cool and we could see our breath.
-The north shore of Campania was just a narrow line on the horizon while Pitt disappeared in the fog behind us.
+The fog was lifting but the sky, while still thick, was now silver-grey.
+The air was cool and moist and each breath produced a wonderfully crisp and silver-white cloud.
+Low overcast reduced the the north shore of Campania to a narrow line on the horizon while Pitt disappeared in the fog off our sterns.

 Crossing Otter Channel